hughbien/notebook/zen_habits_handbook.md

 =========

 **Cultivate Compassion in Your Life**

+> Compassion is an emotion that is a sense of shared suffering, most often
+> combined with a desire to alleviate or reduce suffering of another.

+> Compassion differs from other forms of helpful or humane behavior in that its
+> focus is primarily on the alleviation of suffering.

+1. Have a morning ritual, be happy that you're alive and state your goals to be compassionate.
+2. Practice empathy.
+Imagine the pain others are suffering.
+3. Practice commonalities.
+Imagine what you have in common with others instead of what's different.
+4. Practice relief.
+After imagining inflicting suffering of others onto yourself, reflect on how happy you would be to alleviate it.
+5. Practice kindness.
+Do something kind to relieve the suffering of others.
+6. Practice for those who mistreat us.
+Imagine what suffering they went through when they mistreated us.
+Imagine the background of that person.
+Imagine the commonalities you have.
+Be kind to them.
+7. Have an evening ritual, think about those you've met and how you've connected with them.
+Did you help or hinder?

 **Escape Materialism**

+Money can't buy you love or happiness.
+Some tips to escape materialism:

+- limit television
+- eschew the news
+- limit internet reading
+- give up magazines for books
+- don't go to the mall or department stores
+- monitor your urges
+- use a 30-day list
+- declutter
+- find other forms of entertainment
+- buy used

 **Practical Tips for Living the Golden Rule**

+Treat others as you want to be treated.

+1. Practice empathy
+2. Practice compassion
+3. Think about how you would want to be treated
+4. Be friendly
+5. Be helpful
+6. Listen to others
+7. Overcome prejudice
+8. Stop criticism
+9. Rise above retaliation
+10. Be the change you want to see in the world

+**Accept Criticism with Grace and Appreciation**

+Stop your first reaction to criticism.
+Take a breath and give it a bit of thought.

+Look for the positive within the criticism.
+Is it advice that you should listen to?

+Thank the critic for good advice or for his/her time.

+Now learn from the criticism and become a better person.

-**Accept Criticism with Grace and Appreciation** **Have Faith in Humanity and Restore Kindness** **Boost Your Self-Confidence**
+**Have Faith in Humanity and Restore Kindness**

+Anonymity has created a society which is mean sometimes.
+We're mean in our cars in traffic and we're mean on online boards.

+Leo has faith in humanity though.
+There are people out there who do random acts of kindness just to be nice.
+Try to pay it forward.

+**Boost Your Self-Confidence**

+Some tips:

+1. Groom yourself
+2. Dress nicely
+3. Photoshop your self-image
+4. Think positive
+5. Kill negative thoughts
+6. Be kind and generous
+7. Be prepared
+8. Know your principles and live by them
+9. Focus on solutions
+10. Smile
+11. Volunteer
+12. Be grateful
+13. Exercise
+14. Empower yourself with knowledge

 **Live Your Life Consciously**

+Living consciously means controlling life, thinking about decisions, and not settling.

+It's simple: be conscious and think about everything you do.
+Make conscious choices instead of doing without thinking.

+Some more tips:

+1. Reflect on your life once in a while
+2. At least once a year, review life's goals and relationships
+3. Consider your impact on the world
+4. Consider real costs of stuff
+5. Review how you spend your time
+6. Explore yourself